-In addition to providing purchasing guidance and technical support, LAITS is offering to manage all copier and printer contracts made between Liberal Arts units and two vendors: RICOH and KONICA MINOLTA.
+In addition to providing purchasing guidance and technical support, LAITS is offering to manage all copier and printer contracts made between Liberal Arts units and RICOH

 Ricoh for many years has done business with the university and enjoyed "preferred status" with the UT Purchasing Office.
-In January 2013, UT Purchasing signed a new contract with Konica Minolta (KM) and is now referring to KM as the "preferred" university provider of office equipment lease agreements.
-Both companies have made their pricing competitive in an attempt to woo UT units.
-Generally, the best pricing for lease agreements can be obtained by making five-year commitments.
+With competitive pricing, generally, the best pricing for lease agreements can be obtained by making five-year commitments.

-Please contact LAITS IT Manager Brad Van Schouwen for information regarding the Ricoh and KM agreements.
-He gladly will offer advice, connect you with the appropriate sales representatives, and steer you through the process of establishing a lease agreement.
+for information regarding the Ricoh agreements.
+She gladly will offer advice, connect you with the appropriate sales representatives, and steer you through the process of establishing a lease agreement.

-Once Ricoh or KM lease agreements are in place, LAITS also is offering to manage the administrative support for the contracts -- including meter reporting and invoice payments.
-If you currently have Ricoh or KM contracts and have not discussed them with us already, please contact us.
+Once Ricoh lease agreements are in place, LAITS also is offering to manage the administrative support for the contracts -- including meter reporting and invoice payments.
+If you currently have Ricoh or Konica Minolta contracts and have not discussed them with us already, please contact us.
 The college is not requiring that LAITS manage your contracts, but we certainly want you to be aware of the services that LAITS is offering.

 Please note that both Ricoh and Konica Minolta offer lease agreements with monthly costs that include replacement toner cartridges.
 Be wary of any sales person who approaches you and attempts to convince you to purchase consumable products for leased office equipment.
 A Liberal Arts staff member recently was contacted by such a person who dishonestly represented himself.
 This is a known scam by which independent marketing agencies try to sell toner cartridges to people who do not need them.